 Tsikoudia (and Flavored Tsikoudia too!)

-If you want to bring some authentic Cretan taste with you back home, a bottle of tsikoudia can be the perfect souvenir.
-Whenever you want to relax and remember your holidays in Crete, you can take out the bottle and have one or two shots of this delicious Cretan raki.
+If you want to bring some authentic Cretan taste back home, a bottle of tsikoudia can be the perfect souvenir.
+Whenever you want to relax and remember your holidays in Crete, take out the bottle and have one or two shots of this delicious Cretan raki

-You can also find Cretan raki with honey (rakomelo), another traditional drink, and more touristic versions such as raki with coffee flavor, almond flavor, and more!
+You can also find Cretan raki with honey (rakomelo), another traditional drink, and more tourist versions such as raki with coffee, almonds, and more!

 Although tsikoudia comes from byproducts from the wine-making process, the taste is always exceptional.
 It is a strong alcoholic drink with a clear and clean taste.

-As a result, it can take you months until you finish a one-liter bottle.
+As a result, it can take months to finish a one-liter bottle.
 Use it wisely to keep you warm during winter and until your next visit to Crete for resupplies!

 Turkish (well… Greek) Cotton Towels